SSAgov/uef-usability-findings/uef-findings-round17.md

 1. Four out of six participants had no issues.
 2. One participant stated that the panel controls were "pretty visible, standard, and more prominent than systems used before."
-3. One participant had difficult because they were looking for an X icon to collapse the panel.
+3. One participant had difficulty because they were looking for an X icon to collapse the panel.
 4. One participant had difficulty locating the panel controls.
 5. One participant stated that the interaction was fast and clean.